Action Voyage – Massive Action Toward Your Dreams

 With this in mind, I recommend you go once again through each of the action steps one by one in the order in which they are presented.
 Each of them builds upon the previous one and details it further.

-There will be a lot of pages to print out in order to track your action, but that’s a small price to pay for the benefit you’ll get out of it.
+There will be many pages to print out to track your activity, but that’s a small price to pay for the benefit you’ll get out of it.

 With no further delays, jump right into the first part of your Action Voyage, the Annual Plan.